Asparagus Health Benefits are Unique

 Some Asparagus Health Benefits

 For many people, eating asparagus results in strong smelling urine commonly known as “asparagus pee” or “asparagus urine.”
 Asparagus contains a sulfur compound, which when broken down in the body releases an odor.
-The strong smelling urine can be annoying and is nothing to be alarmed about.
-Here is a list of some asparagus health benefits:
+The strong smelling urine is nothing to be alarmed about and goes away quickly.

-Alkaline pH- Asparagus is an alkaline food.
+Alkaline pH - Asparagus is an alkaline food.
 Eating asparagus helps to reduce high acid in your tissues and cleans your blood.

-Eye Health- The presence of the powerful antioxidant glutathione nourishes the eyes and it may help to prevent or to slow the progression of cataracts.
+Eye Health - The presence of the powerful antioxidant glutathione nourishes the eyes and it may help to prevent or to slow the progression of cataracts.

-Digestive health- The high fiber content of asparagus helps maintain a healthy digestive tract.
+Digestive Health - The high fiber content of asparagus helps maintain a healthy digestive tract.
 Good in helping to relieve both constipation and diarrhea.

-Diuretic- Asparagus is a diuretic.
+Diuretic - Asparagus is a diuretic.
 As such, it is an anti-inflammatory and helps relieve the pain of arthritis and water retention associated with PMS.

-Depression- The vitamins in asparagus naturally lifts the mood.
+Depression - The vitamins in asparagus naturally lifts the mood.
 Some consider asparagus a comfort food.
 In some countries asparagus is used as an aphrodisiac.

-Health Healthy- The presence of vitamin K, folate and antioxidants all combine to make asparagus good for your heart.
+Health Healthy - The presence of vitamin K, folate and antioxidants all combine to make asparagus good for your heart.

 How to Prepare Asparagus